HermanMartinus/justsketchme-frontend/docs.md

 ### Manage subscription

 Manage subscription is used to:
-- Upgrade to a different plan
+- Upgrade to a different payment plan
 - Change payment information
 - Restart a subscription